 Security & regulatory compliance 🔒

-We’re assuming (since you’re reading this) that you’ve come across material on reverse ETL.
-You’ve heard about how it can drive personalization and growth at a completely new scale while unblocking data teams to do their best work and unlocking operational analytics.
+We’re assuming (since you’re reading this) that you’ve come across at least some material on reverse ETL.
+You’ve probably heard about how it can drive personalization and growth at a completely new scale, unblock data teams to do their best work, and unlock operational analytics.

 Good news: It’s all true.
 Challenging news: There’s a lot to consider when you’re choosing your reverse ETL vendor.
-That’s why we designed this guide to help data and business leaders understand the key things to look for when partnering with a reverse ETL vendor to add to their modern data stack.
+That’s why we designed this guide to help data and ops leaders understand the key things to look for when partnering with a reverse ETL vendor.

 Bundled reverse ETL tools from companies that offer reverse ETL functionality as part of their larger suite of services.
-This may sound like a good deal (especially if you’re already using the overall suite), but as we talked about up top, reverse ETL isn’t just another pipeline or feature set.
-Providers that bundle reverse ETL into their main offering often don’t include the same or as many data integrations as dedicated platforms (Example: Domo offers some reverse ETL functionality, but only out to Salesforce, Gainsight, and Netsuite.).
-In the same way that you wouldn’t want your friendly, neighborhood general practitioner doing your emergency heart surgery, you want precise expertise when it comes to the tools that operate on the heart of your business (your data).
+This may sound like a good deal (especially if you’re already using the overall suite), but as we talked about, reverse ETL isn’t just another pipeline or feature set.
+Providers that bundle reverse ETL into their main offering often don’t include the same or as many integrations as dedicated platforms.
+In the same way that you wouldn’t want your friendly, neighborhood general practitioner doing your emergency heart surgery, you want precise expertise when it comes to the tools that operate at the heart of your business (your data).

 Dedicated reverse ETL tools (that’s us 😄).
-There’s an increasing number of companies singularly focused on building the best reverse ETL tool they can to fuel a new era of business intelligence and automation.
+There’s an increasing number of companies singularly focused on building the best reverse ETL tool they can.
 As the pioneer of the category and operational analytics, we believe that this route toward specialized tools is the correct choice for most companies out there.

 Regardless of which lane of reverse ETL tools you decide to go with, you can use the following consideration areas to make sure you choose the option that best fits your use case.
-These considerations break down into four initial categories:
+These considerations break down into: